Azure-Samples/ms-identity-java-spring-tutorial/1-Authentication/sign-in-b2c/README.md

 - Note the signed-in or signed-out status displayed at the center of the screen.
 - Click the context-sensitive button at the top right (it will read `Sign In` on first run)
   - Alternatively, click the link to `token details`.
 Since this is a protected page that requires authentication, you'll be automatically redirected to the sign-in page.
 - Follow the instructions on the next page to sign in with an account of your chosen identity provider.
+You may also choose to sign up or sign in to a local account on the B2C tenant using an email address.
 <!-- - On the consent screen, note the scopes that are being requested. -->
 - Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`) or `token details` page, depending on which button triggered your sign-in flow.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.